ljeanner/azure-ipaas-workshop/docs/workshop.md

 ### Check the message stored in the CosmosDB

-First, let's upload a new file to the `flightbookings` container of the `cdbhandsonlabinoday01` Storage Account to simulate a booking.
+First, let's upload a new file to the `inputfiles` container of the `cos-lab-no-ipa-[randomid]` Storage Account to simulate a booking.
 You can download the JSON file from here: [Download sample JSON file](assets/sample_flightbooking.json)

 <div class="task" data-title="Tasks">

->- Upload the file in the Storage Account `sahandsonlabinoday01`.
+>- Upload the file in the Storage Account `stdatalabnoipa[randomid]`.

 </div>